 In some cases, people may not have a credit card that provides a favorable balance transfer service.
 In that instance, if you’re looking for a new card specifically for this purpose, you’ll want to get a card with favorable terms, such as our Classic Card.

-Can You Pay a Mortgage or Car Loan With a Credit Card?
+Can You Pay a Mortgage or Car Loan with a Credit Card?

 If you can use balance transfers to pay down credit card debt, what about using them for other debt, such as auto, student, or home loans?
 While you can use a credit card to pay down other debt, it doesn’t always save you money, and it may take away some protections or payment options.
 Talk with your financial institution or advisor about the best options to pay down your debt faster while saving you the most money.